 In this post, I clarify the various forms talking with an editor about your book can take (ranging from informal, informational chats to a more formal “pitch”), tell you why you might consider chatting with editors early, and give you tips on how to contact editors and prepare for your conversation.

 Is talking to an editor the same as “pitching” my book?

 No. Talking to an editor can range in formality.
 It can be a very informal chat (where you lay out a bit about your book and learn more about that press) to more official conversations about your book’s fit for and chances at that press.

-Hear what Bridget Barry, editor in chief at the University of Nebraska Press has to say on this exact topic.
+Hear what editors have to say on this exact topic.

 Why might I want to talk with an acquisitions editor about my book?